SeriousOldMan/Simulator-Controller/Documentation/Classes Reference.md

 ***

 ## ControllerMode ([Simulator Controller.ahk](https://github.com/SeriousOldMan/Simulator-Controller/blob/main/Sources/Controller/Simulator%20Controller.ahk))
 Controller modes represent a layer or group of functionality for the hardware controller.
 All the actions, that are part of this group, will be defined by the mode.
-Only one mode may be active for the controller in any given point in time.
+Only one mode may be active for the controller at any given point in time.

 ### Public Properties

 #### [Abstract] *Mode[]*
-Returns the name of the mode, wich might by displayed in the visual representation of the hardware controller, for example a button box.
+Returns the name of the mode, wich might be displayed in the visual representation of the hardware controller, for example a button box.
 This property must be implemented by all subclasses.

 #### *Plugin[]*
 Returns the plugin, which has defined this mode.